locustio/locust/docs/installation.rst

     $ locust --help

-If the **locust** command is not available, make sure your python script directory is in your path.
-If everything worked, move on to :ref:`quickstart`
+If you get an error saying the command *locust* is not available, make sure your Python script directory is in your PATH variable.
+If everything worked, move on to :ref:`quickstart`.

 Windows
 -------